-A poem sequence pamphlet published by Akros Publications, Kirkcaldy in 2000, this is the author's first chapbook collection.
+A poem sequence published by Akros Publications, Kirkcaldy in 2000, this is the author's first pamphlet collection.

 A sequence of poems based on the character ‘Robinson’ from the work of the American poet and artist Weldon Kees and on the circumstances of the poet’s disappearance in 1955.
 The poems imagine Kees surviving what is believed to have been a suicide attempt and travelling eastwards to Europe and recovery.
 The sequence was subsequently arranged for twenty piece jazz orchestra, two soloists and two narrators by composer Richard Ingham.
 It was premiered in 2011 and has received two subsequent performances.